 Trends of popular names has been changing a lot over

 time.
-Now, in 2012, the old names of our grandparents and
+Now the old names of our grandparents and

 great-grandparents are back in fashion.